 - Ability to obtain medications in the destination, if needed for long-term travelers or expatriates

-- Travelers should carry contact information for a friend, relative, or health care provider who is knowledgeable about the traveler's condition, in the event that their mental health deteriorates during travel.
+Travelers should carry contact information for a trusted person (e.g., friend, relative, or health care provider) knowledgeable about their condition in the event that their mental health deteriorates during travel.
+A "Power of Attorney" should be considered because mental health laws differ in each country and some countries can detain and treat a person without consent.

 Types of Preexisting Psychiatric Disorders